wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 * Make sure PII and other unexpected parameters did not start being transferred to the endpoints.

 Learn how to work with the track changes feature in [User guide](../user-guides/api-discovery.md#tracking-changes-in-api-structure).

+## External and internal APIs

+The endpoints accessible from the external network are the main attack directions.
+Thus, it is important to see what is available from the outside and pay attention to these endpoints in the first place.

+The system automatically splits discovered APIs to external and internal.
+The host with all its endpoints is considered to be internal if it is located on:

+* A private IP or local IP address.
+* A domain without a second level (for example: localhost, dashboard, etc.)

+In the remaining cases the hosts are considered to be external.

+By default, a list with all API hosts (external and internal) is displayed.
+In the built API structure, you can view your internal and external APIs separately.
+To do this, click **External** or **Internal**.

 ## Variability in endpoints